Trusted by Canadian homeowners

 We complement it.
 Getting 2-3 quotes from different contractors is still recommended.
 What QuoteGuard does is analyze each one in depth — finding gaps, ambiguities, and pricing issues that most homeowners wouldn't catch even when comparing quotes side by side.
 Think of it as bringing someone with 19 years of construction experience to read the fine print for you.

 QuoteGuard is a contractor quote review service based in Canada, founded in 2025 by a licensed contractor with 19 years of residential construction experience.
-QuoteGuard serves homeowners across Ontario, British Columbia, Alberta, Quebec, Manitoba, Saskatchewan, Nova Scotia, and New Brunswick.
+QuoteGuard serves homeowners across Canada.
 Services include single quote reviews, quote-and-plans cross-checks, and multi-quote comparisons for residential renovation, addition, and custom build projects.
-Contact: hello@quoteguard.ca.
+Contact: info@quoteguard.ca.
 Website: quoteguard.ca.